-Question Number 4(a)(ii) Explain how the language in the extract influences your view of the effects of Francis' appearance.In your answer, you must give examples of the language the writer uses.
-You may include the examples you have used in your answer to 4(a) (i).
-(13 marks) Indicative content Indicative content Responses may include: Francis explains why he came to wear the scarf and bandage because of people's reactions when he was on a three-day pass to London he had not felt the need for these when he was in the hospital in England his visit to London makes him become much more aware of how he looks to others he notices for the first time that people are 'turning away' when they see him this is made still clearer to him by the small boy's reaction who 'suddenly cried out and pushed his face into his mother's skirt', 'peaking at me again with one big eye, before bursting into tears' at first he wonders 'what had scared him', but then realises that it is because of him he starts to try to hide from the crowds: 'I shrank myself' he first becomes aware of what he really looks like to others by looking at the 'plate-glass window of a pub' 'I saw what the boy had seen - my face' - used to create a dramatic turning point he describes in detail what his face now looks like to him: 'no face at all' 'invisible clamps' he compares his nostrils to an animal in the simile 'like the snout of an animal' list of accumulative horrific features: 'peeling cheeks', 'the toothless gums', 'jammed together by invisible clamps' he returns to the present day, in Frenchtown, by explaining that even Enrico is affected by Francis' appearance and gave him a 'gift' of a scarf to hide his face he tries to make himself 'invisible' by pulling up his jacket, has carried out his plan to kill Larry ('my mission').
+Question Number 4(a) Explore how the language in the extract influences your view of the effects of Francis' appearance.
+You must include examples of language features in your response.
+(16 marks) Indicative content Responses may include: Responses may melade.
+Francis explains why he came to wear the scarf and bandage because of people's reactions when he was on a three-day pass to London he had not felt the need for these when he was in the hospital in England, because the medical staff were so used to dealing with horrific injuries his visit to London makes him become much more aware of how he looks to others he notices for the first time that people are 'turning away' when they see him this is made still clearer to him by the small boy's reaction who 'suddenly cried out and pushed his face into his mother's skirt', 'peaking at me again with one big eye, before bursting into tears' at first he wonders 'what had scared him', but then realises that it is because of himhe starts to try to hide from the crowds: 'I shrank myself' he starts to try to finde from the crowds.
+I shrank myself he first becomes aware of what he really looks like to others by looking at the 'plate-glass window of a pub' 'I saw what the boy had seen - my face' - used to create a dramatic turning point he describes in detail what his face now looks like to him: 'no face at all' 'invisible clamps' he compares his nostrils to an animal in the simile 'like the snout of an animal' list of accumulative horrific features: 'peeling cheeks', 'the toothless gums', 'jammed together by invisible clamps' he tries to make himself 'invisible' by pulling up his jacket, but this is not very effective at hiding him he realises when sitting on the bus that medical staff have become hardened to the injuries they have seen: 'the abnormal had become normal to them' he returns to the present day, in Frenchtown, by explaining that even Enrico is affected by Francis' appearance and gave him a 'gift' of a scarf to hide his face